ManicQuinn/SlimeVR-Candy/Case Files/ReadMe.txt

-These are all the files for the case.
+These are source and STL files for the cases.